 How long the filter can go before needing a replacement depends on several factors:

-• The frequency of use: The more you use the air handler in the furnace (regardless of whether the furnace itself is running), the quicker debris will build up in the filter.
+- The frequency of use: The more you use the air handler in the furnace (regardless of whether the furnace itself is running), the quicker debris will build up in the filter.
 For regular steady use over winter, you can stick to the timetable above (1 to 6 months, filter depending).
 If you use the furnace more or less often, adjust the time—but we advise you take a look at the filter monthly to check on it.
 If it’s fully congested, make the change, and note the frequency for further reference.
-To help you remember when you put in the filter last, use a marker to write the date the filter was put in along the plastic frame.
+You can also set reminders for filter changes to avoid any system strain or missed maintenance during peak heating season.